roman01la/uix/docs/hot-reloading.md

 2. Install the package `yarn add react-refresh --dev`

-3. Create dev-only namespace that will be responsible for managning hot-reloading
+3. Create a dev-only namespace that will be responsible for managning hot-reloading

 ```clojure
 (ns my.app.preload